nadineenashaat/Comprehensive-Sales-and-Customer-Analytics-/README.md

 - **Partitioned Running Total**: Resets for each month, useful for intra-month comparisons
 - **Moving Average Price**: Tracks average price trends over time using monthly partitions

----

- Data Preparation
-Before loading new data:

-- Tables are truncated to ensure clean inserts
-- Queries assume `order_date` is populated for accurate time-based analysis

----

-Let me know if you'd like this adapted for markdown, PDF, or embedded in a notebook.